warptools/zapps/src/index.md

 title: "Zero-Dependency Applications"
 layout: base.njk
 ---

+Zapps bring zero-dependency drag-and-drop applications to Linux.

+---

-Zapps are an application packaging format for Linux.
+Zapps are a packaging style for Linux executables.
+They run on any Linux system, in any install path, with no setup.

-For users, they provide simplicity and freedom: a Zapp can be installed in any location, on any linux distribution, and will "just work".
+For users, Zapps provide simplicity and freedom: a Zapp can be installed in any location, on any linux distribution, and will "just work".
+Zapps can run fine directly from a jumpdrive.
-Zapps can run fine directly from a jumpdrive, or, even varying versions of the same application can be easily used on the same computer with no fuss.
+Zapps can run just fine from read-only media.
+And Zapps allow easily running varying versions of the same application on the same computer with no fuss.
+They're liberating: with Zapps, you can do whatever you want, with as much (or as little) organization as you wish.

 For developers and packagers, Zapps also provide simplicity: do the work to package something as a Zapp just one time, and now you have a package anyone can use, anywhere.
+You don't have to handle distro-specific worries, and maintain dozens of different scripts for different distros.
+You don't have to test your application against different versions of libraries that a host system _might_ throw at you, or field bug reports from library versioning problems.
-No distro-specific worries; and users can always get the latest version of the application, direct from you.
+And users can always get the latest version of the application, direct from you.

 Less is more.
 Zapps are as simple as we can make them.